drststamper/gettingdataproject/README.md

 # gettingdataproject

-## getting and cleaning data course project: Introduction
+## Getting and cleaning data course project: Introduction

 This readme document is meant to describe thoughts, decisions and reasoning used to complete the course project for Getting and Cleaning Data.
 A description of different parts of the R-script is provided, along with mentioning of resources used and other remarks that (hopefully) help to understand my submission for this assignment.
 Details about variables and dataset related aspects are (also) mentioned in the Codebook file.